whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 docker run -it --name REALLY-UNSAFE-CONTAINER -v /var/run/docker.sock:/var/run/docker.sock alpine
 ```

-**Detection for Exposed Docker.sock**

-Look for containers running /var/run/docker.sock as this can identity potentially really vulerable containers.

 **Privileged Containers**

 A privileged container is a container that has elevated privileges, which allows it to perform more actions than in a restricted environment.
 When a container is in privileged mode, it has the potential to gain the same access to the host system processes.
 A container in privileged mode can access mount host system resources, manage kernel resources, etc. Therefore, using privileged containers only when necessary is essential.